cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

 Note though that CCV liveness relies on both *Live Blockchain* and *Correct Relayer* assumptions; furthermore, the *Correct Relayer* assumption relies on both *Safe Blockchain* and *Live Blockchain* assumptions.
 >
-> The *Validator Update Provision*, *Unbonding Safety*, and *Slashing Warranty* assumptions define what is needed from the ABCI application of the provider chain.
+> The *Validator Update Provision*, *Unbonding Safety*, *Slashing Warranty*, and *Distribution Warranty* assumptions define what is needed from the ABCI application of the provider chain.
 >
 > The *Evidence Provision* assumptions defines what is needed from the ABCI application of the consumer chains.

 - ***Safe Blockchain***: Both the provider and the consumer chains are *safe*.
 This means that, for every chain, the underlying consensus engine satisfies safety (e.g., the chain does not fork) and the execution of the state machine follows the described protocol.
 - ***Live Blockchain***: Both the provider and the consumer chains are *live*.
 This means that, for every chain, the underlying consensus engine satisfies liveness (i.e., new blocks are eventually added to the chain).
   > **Note**: Both *Safe Blockchain* and *Live Blockchain* assumptions require the consensus engine's assumptions to hold, e.g., less than a third of the voting power is Byzantine.
-For more details, take a look at the [Tendermint Paper](https://arxiv.org/pdf/1807.04938.pdf).
+For an example, take a look at the [Tendermint Paper](https://arxiv.org/pdf/1807.04938.pdf).

 - ***Correct Relayer***: There is at least one *correct*, *live* relayer between the provider and consumer chains.
 This assumption has two implications.
   - First, every packet sent on the CCV channel is relayed to the receiving end before the packet timeout elapses.